We're the UK's leading bowel cancer charity

 BRAF genes

 BRAF genes help cells grow and multiply.
-If the cancer has a normal BRAF gene it is known as BRAF wild type.
-If it has a mutation, it is called mutated BRAF.
+They can be mutated in bowel cancer, which helps the cancer grow.
+If the cancer has a normal BRAF gene it’s known as BRAF wild type.
+If it has a gene change (mutation), it’s called mutated BRAF.
 The most common mutation is called BRAF V600E.

-If you have the wild type BRAF gene, you may be able to have cetuximab and panitumumab.
+If you have the wild type BRAF gene, you may be able to have targeted treatments called cetuximab and panitumumab.
 If you have the mutated BRAF gene, the drugs cetuximab and panitumumab are unlikely to work.
-If you have the BRAF V600E mutation, you may be able to have the drugs cetuximab with encorafenib and/or binimetinib.
+If you have the BRAF V600E mutations you may be able to have cetuximab and a drug called encorafenib.

 Mismatch repair genes